-The emergency stop switch clip and emergency stop switch lanyard system is a safety device that will stop the engine if you fall away from the controls while operating the boat to the operator's PFD (Personal Flotation Device).
+The emergency stop switch clip and emergency stop switch lanyard system is a safety device that will stop the engine if you fall away from the controls while operating the boat.

 Always attach the emergency stop switch lanyard securely to the operator or to the operator's PFD before starting the engine.